malvikapatel/wildfire-detector/README.md

 ESP32 Microcontroller: Used AHT20 + BMP280 sensor modules to measure temperature, and humidity
 Firebase: Database to store the data found from the sensors
-React: To design our site and connect the sensor data to firebase Machine Learning: To analyze historical temperate and humidity data - in order to determine low, medium, and high wildfire risk levels.
+React: To design our site and connect the sensor data to firebase Machine Learning (Tensorflow): To analyze historical temperate and humidity data - in order to determine low, medium, high, extreme and alert wildfire risk levels.

 ## Challenges we ran into 😬